 -- ----- 50 Manager

-Suppose we want to return the employee with ID<30.
-To do that, add a WHERE clause to include only rows with ID<30 from the EmployeeName table.
+Suppose we want to return only employees with ID < 30.
+To do that, we can add a WHERE clause to filter rows from the EmployeeName table.

 Query using ON or WHERE